MSc Academic Support

 The Department is investing substantial resource into providing the highest standards of academic support for our MSc students.

 This support comes in a variety of ways, aimed at targeting different aspects of your academic studies, including support with module content, preparation for assessments and drop in opportunities.

 The academic support available is listed below.
 Further details can be found by following the relevant links.

-You can drop in to these weekly sessions and ask questions or get help on any aspect of maths within your modules.
-They are run by our Teaching Fellow, Nicholas Jackson and are held at the following times each week.
+You can drop-in to the Maths/Stats weekly sessions if you need to ask questions or get help on any aspect of Maths/Stats within your Economics modules.
+They are run by our Teaching Fellow, Nicholas Jackson.

 Advice and Feedback Hours